ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-7-2.md

-Chapter 12: Analyzing and Interpreting Data on Career Advancement
+Analyzing and Interpreting Data on Career Advancement
 =================================================================

 As you progress through the Rise Up Roadmap towards securing a promotion, it is essential to analyze and interpret data related to your career advancement.
 This chapter explores the importance of data analysis, provides guidance on collecting relevant data, and outlines strategies for drawing meaningful insights from that data.